MicrosoftDocs/fabric-docs/docs/data-factory/slowly-changing-dimension-type-two.md

 # Slowly changing dimension type 2

 Slowly changing dimension type 2 is a method used in data warehousing to manage and track historical changes in dimension data.
 When an attribute value changes, a new record is created with a unique identifier, and the old record is retained.
-This allows for a complete historical record of changes over time, enabling accurate reporting and analysis based on different points in time.
+It allows for a complete historical record of changes over time, enabling accurate reporting and analysis based on different points in time.

 This article showcases a tutorial and an example of how you can implement a solution for this concept using Dataflow Gen2 inside of Data Factory for Microsoft Fabric.

 ## Solution architecture

-When implementing a solution for a Slowly changing dimension type 2, it's important to define your source table and what fields from your source table will drive the logic to identify new records.
+When implementing a solution for a Slowly changing dimension type 2, it's important to define your source table and what fields from your source table drive the logic to identify new records.

 ![Architecture diagram showcasing the components or processes to make the slowly changing dimension type 2 happen in Dataflow](/fabric/data-factory/media/slowly-changing-dimension-type-two/diagram-architecture.png)

 As a whole, the architecture requires a minimum of four components:
-* **Source table**: This is your operational table where you can change the values as needed and its data or how the data is managed inside of this table isn't driven by Dimension table.
+* **Source table**: your operational table where you can change the values as needed
-* **Dimension table**: This is historical table of all states that the **Source table** had based on a custom logic to identify changes and the effective dates of those changes
+* **Dimension table**: historical table of all states that the **Source table** had.
+It's based on a custom logic to identify changes and the effective dates of those changes
-* **Logic to identify changes**: This is effectively done by taken a snapshot of the current state of your **Source table** and comparing it to the available records in the **Dimension table**.
+* **Logic to identify changes**: effectively done by taken a snapshot of the current state of your **Source table** and comparing it to the available records in the **Dimension table**.
 * **Logic to update Dimension table**: Once all changes are identified in the **logic to identify changes**, a table with the records to be added and updated can be taken to update the **Dimension table**.

 ## Source table

-This tutorial starts with a sample source table for employees that contains four columns.
-Below is the exact table used for the tutorial:
+This tutorial starts with a sample source table for employees that contains four columns:

 |RepSourceID|	FirstName|	LastName|	Region|
 |-----------|------------|----------|---------|